pemami4911/pemami4911.github.io/index.md

 front: true
 ---

-I'm a first year Computer Science PhD student at the University of Florida under [Sanjay Ranka](https://sites.google.com/site/sanjayranka/) in UF's [Transportation Institute](http://www.transportation.institute.ufl.edu/).
-My interests lie broadly within machine learning.
-Currently, I am conducting research on sensor fusion, stochastic optimization, and stochastic control for intelligent traffic intersection management.
+I'm a Computer Science PhD student at the University of Florida under [Sanjay Ranka](https://sites.google.com/site/sanjayranka/).
+I work with a multi-disciplinary team in UF's [Transportation Institute](http://www.transportation.institute.ufl.edu/) to design intelligent traffic control systems for urban intersections that support both autonomous and conventional vehicles.
+My interests lie broadly within theoretical and applied machine learning; my research covers topics in sensor fusion, stochastic optimization, and stochastic control.

+I'm also a [McKnight Fellow](http://fefonline.org/mdf.html), and I'm always looking for better ways to promote diversity and inclusivity in the field of computing.

 <br>